ATO email scams - How to stay safe Spam email is a fact of life,…

 and pay up to 1.5% MLS unless you have complying health insurance.

 The income threshold for 2014-15 is $90,000 for singles and $180,000 for couples/families and includes more than just taxable income.
 See the ATO website for more details.

 What is the right type of insurance on a 457 visa?

 The right type of insurance depends on your medicare status and your income.

-If you are not entitled to medicare then you need to make sure your insurance suits your visa.
-But you don’t need the policy to be complying for MLS.
+If you are not entitled to Medicare then you need to make sure your insurance suits your visa, but you don’t need the policy to be compliant with MLS.